This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Outputs

-• Scenario cost and delivery estimate(s) for the system or workload
+• Scenario cost carbon and delivery estimate(s) for the system or workload

 • Recommendations based on estimates among competitive scenarios